 1. A Cruise on The Shannon

 Carrick-on Shannon, Leitrim’s county town is the perfect starting point for a Shannon cruise.
 Take the Shannon-Erne canal north-eastwards or head south and sail through the heart of Ireland on Ireland’s largest river.
-There’s lots to take in along the way-medieval churches, quaint Irish villages and of course welcoming pubs.
+There are lots to take in along the way-medieval churches, quaint Irish villages and of course welcoming pubs.
 If time is limited, take the 1 hour Moon River Cruise at Carrick-on-Shannon with a bar, commentary and entertainment on board!

 2. Glencar Waterfall